Creating Durable Topic Subscribers

-Note: To create a durable topic subscription and a durable topic subscriber on a message broker it must have Guaranteed Messaging and message spooling enabled, and, if using an appliance, an ADB must be installed.
+To create a durable topic subscription and a durable topic subscriber on an event broker it must have Guaranteed Messaging and message spooling enabled, and, if using an appliance, an ADB must be installed.

 To create a durable topic subscriber, call the following method from a Session: